IBM/charts/repo/ibm-helm/ibm-devops-loop.md

 checks that the SCC exists and is bound correctly before enabling Harbor, but it does not silently create or modify the SCC.

-If `https://harbor.${DOMAIN}` is not resolvable in your OpenShift environment, set `HARBOR_EXTERNAL_URL` to a DNS-resolvable OpenShift router-wildcard URL for Harbor before running the installer.
+For OpenShift, set `HARBOR_EXTERNAL_URL` to the full HTTPS URL for the fixed Harbor Route hostname when one is required.
+The hostname must resolve through the OpenShift router wildcard DNS.

 ## Install